Huxley, Thomas Henry (1825–1895)

 In 1863 Huxley published Man's Place in Nature in which he compared humans and the great apes.
 He clearly showed the similarities and related them to the remains of Neanderthal man that had been found some years earlier.
 The value of fossils to the new theory of evolution inspired many papers on fossils during the 1860s.
 Huxley also produced a number of educational books during this period, including Manual of Comparative Anatomy of Vertebrated Animals (1871) and Evolution and Ethics (1893).

-Thomas Huxley retired from his appointments in 1885 and spent the last ten years of his life writing essays on philosophical, biological, and other subjects – a tradition carried on by his grandson Julian Huxley, another famous biologist (see Huxley family).
+Thomas Huxley retired from his appointments in 1885 and spent the last ten years of his life writing essays on philosophical, biological, and other subjects – a tradition carried on by his grandson Julian Huxley.